 Boutique hotels are scattered all over the world, from 24-hour cities like New York, London and Rio De Janeiro to island havens in the Indian or Pacific Oceans.
 What often sets them apart are the buildings that contain them.
 From former plantation houses to old textile mills, towers and palazzos, the type of building often forms the basis of the design and it is the blend of architecture, design and service that turns what could be just another hotel into a boutique one.

 Latest travel guides

-If you are looking for that perfect romantic weekend for two, look no further than these top ten romantic weekends.
+If you are looking for that perfect romantic weekend for two, look no further than these top ten romantic breaks.

 Hawaii is one of the supreme getaways for anyone.
 It offers relaxation in the sun, warm temperatures, nice cool water, just about anything you could want in any trip.

 If you’re tired of the same old cookie cutter hotels when you travel maybe it’s time you spiced up your stays with some unique hotel ideas that will make your trip more memorable.

 The availability of low-cost flights and last minute internet deals means that cheap vacations are far easier to come by than they ever used to be, but it can still take a bit of shopping around to get the best discounts.
 In this article we list the five best tips for getting a low cost vacation.